NelsonGan/url-shortener-rails/README.md

 - Public Suffix (https://github.com/weppos/publicsuffix-ruby) - to validate url domain

 ### UI Components
-Most ui components used in the application is taken from https://tailwindui.com.
+Most ui components used in the application are taken from https://tailwindui.com.

 ### Pages
 #### Home